Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Final remarks

 Here $e^{-tA}$ is injective, and $A$ is so as $\nu(A)\subset\C_+$, whence $u_0\ne0$ yields $(h^2)''>0$.
 Similarly $(h^2)''>0$ can be seen from \eqref{hypo-ineq} to hold if $A$ is hyponormal.
 That is, $h^2$ is in both cases strictly convex for $t>0$.

 But as $\sqrt\cdot$ is concave (not convex), strict convexity of $h^2$ is not simply carried over to $h$.
-As the task is to prove $h'$ strictly increasing, the formula $h'=(h^2)'/(2\sqrt{h^2})$ looks convincing as there is strict decrease of the denominator while the numerator is increasing\,---\,but the formula does not lead to the desired conclusion because $(h^2)'<0$.
-This small point was overlooked in \cite[Prop.~4]{ChJo18ax}, yet the statement there is nevertheless correct.
+As the task is to prove $h'$ strictly increasing, the formula $h'=(h^2)'/(2\sqrt{h^2})$ looks convincing as there is strict decrease of the denominator while the numerator is increasing\,---\,but this formula does not lead to the desired conclusion because $(h^2)'<0$.